 Regional bus service is provided by Greyhound Trailways.
 The local terminal is located at 108 East Washington Street, Petersburg.

 The Petersburg Area Transit operates on Fort Gregg-Adams providing services to and from the installation to Petersburg with connections to the surrounding communities.
-Pick-up location is outside the PXtra on Mahone Ave.
+Pick-up location is outside the PXtra on Sustainment Ave.

 Visitor Control Center